krame505/bs-generics-demo/README.md

 # Demo of Generics for Bluespec

-This project is a demonstration of how to use Bluespec Generics to create a composable, cross-language messaging library.
-It includes an example of using that library to connect a host application to an FPGA.
+This project is a demonstration of how to use a composable, cross-language messaging library (written using Bluespec generics) to connect a simple host application to an FPGA.

 This code was written as part of a 2020 Google internship.